-Simplistic, linear (two dimensional) thinking characterizes Western thought, including religion.
-In some instances the entire range of their beliefs can be summed up in a moderate-sized paragraph.
+Simplistic, linear, two-dimensional thinking characterizes Western thought, including religion.
+In some instances the entire range of ordinary religious beliefs can be summed up in a moderate-sized paragraph.
 Neatly tied up theological and philosophical packages are the delight of the Western mind.
 As I. K. Tamini points out in The Science of Yoga, there is little interest in the reality of the theories as long as they hang together, are logical, and sound right.
-The competing Western ideologies are empty packaging, hollow boxes whose appeal lies only in their external impression.
-As the prophet said: “A wonderful and horrible thing is committed in the land; the prophets prophesy falsely, and the priests bear rule by their means; and my people love to have it so” (Jeremiah 5:30, 31).
+The competing Western ideologies are mostly empty packaging, hollow boxes whose appeal lies only in their external impression.
+As the prophet said: “A wonderful and horrible thing is committed in the land; the prophets prophesy falsely, and the priests bear rule by their means; and my people love to have it so” (Jeremiah 5:30-31).

 More than once already, Krishna has stated his intention to give us the highest wisdom.
 And has spoken differently each time.
 Now he does it again, but giving us an understanding of what true wisdom really does for the wise.

 Beyond this wisdom there is simply nothing more to be known, because Wisdom and Brahman are the same.
-That is, Truth is not a set of intellectual ideas, but Reality Itself.
+That is, Truth is not a set of intellectual ideas, but Reality itself.
 When someone asked Shankara: “What is Truth [Satya]?” he answered: “There is no such thing as Truth, there is only The True [Sat].”
-This is because Shankara was a yogi, not a mere philosopher, and he knew that “knowledge and realization combined, having learned which you shall be released from evil,” (9:1) was the only thing that really mattered.
+This is because Shankara was a yogi, not a mere philosopher, and he knew that “knowledge combined with realization, which having known you shall be free from evil” (9:1), was the only thing that really mattered.

-United with Brahman, the Brahman-nature was living through them–for It was them.
-“This is the divine [Brahmic] state.
-Having attained this, he is not deluded; fixed in it, even at the hour of death, He reaches the bliss of God [Brahmanirvana]” (2:72).
+United with Brahman, the Brahman-nature was living through the sages, for it was them.
+“This is the divine state; having attained this, he is not deluded.
+Fixed in it even at the time of death, he attains Brahmanirvana” (2:72).

-“Even at the creation of the world they are not born, nor do they tremble at its dissolution.”
+“At creation they are not born, nor do they tremble at its dissolving.”
 Having no longer any need for the cosmic school, they have graduated from the plane of relativity.
 They are not compelled to take birth in a future creation cycle, nor are they dispossessed of a body-dwelling when the universe dissolves.
 They have moved beyond all such cycles into Original Being.
 They experience the fulfillment of Jesus’ prayer: “O Father, glorify thou me with thine own self with the glory which I had with thee before the world was” (John 17:5).

 Prakriti: the originating womb

-“Great Brahma is My womb.
-In it I place the egg.
-The origin of all beings exists from that.
-Whatever forms are produced in any womb, the great Brahma is their womb, and I am the seed-sowing father” (14:3, 4).
+For me great Brahma is the womb, and in that do I place the seed.
+The origination of all beings comes from that.
+Whatever be the forms produced within all wombs, the great Brahma is their womb, and I the seed-casting Father (14:3-4).

 Brahma is the creator of the three lower levels of the seven-level creation.
 Since creation is really only a dream, the egg or seed of that dream is placed within his consciousness, and all develops from there.
 Creation is often spoken of as an egg (garbha) in Sanskrit texts.
 And that egg is prakriti, so that subject is being continued here.
 Just as an egg is warmed in order for it to hatch, so Brahma focuses his consciousness on the prakriti-egg, and its potentials are realized.
 So both Brahma and prakriti are the wombs of all things.